dbohdan/hicolor/README.md

 *(The image above has 15-bit color.)*

-HiColor is a program for converting images to 15- and 16-bit RGB color, the color depth of old display modes known as [&ldquo;high color&rdquo;](https://en.wikipedia.org/wiki/High_color).
+HiColor is a program and library for converting images to 15- and 16-bit RGB color, the color depth of old display modes known as [&ldquo;high color&rdquo;](https://en.wikipedia.org/wiki/High_color).
 I wrote it because I wanted to create images with the characteristic high-color look.